5 Traditional Scottish First Footing Gifts

 Coal

 In the old days where open fires ruled the roost and wood burning stoves were a thing of fancy, a present of this with the declaration “lang may yer lum reek!” would give you an even warmer welcome.
-Not so handy nowadays, however, as you can’t burn coal on leccy or gas.
+This first foot tradition isn’t so handy nowadays, however, as you can’t burn coal on leccy or gas.